What is a Gemstone?

 Gemstones are pieces of mineral crystal that are used for decorating jewelry and other items.
 Certain rocks and organic materials that are not minerals are also sometimes used and are regarded as gemstones as well.
 These gem materials are chosen for use in jewelry manufacturing and other adornments due to their outstanding beauty, rarity, and durability.
 However, the faceted gems that you see in fine jewelry have usually been cut, polished, and occasionally treated to enhance their appearance.
 Thus, they often look very different from the natural stones that were mined.

-Here is a brief introduction to some of the most popular gemstones that you can add to your gem collection and the ones that are available at ICONIC.
+Here is a brief introduction to some of the most popular gemstones that you can add to your gem collection.
+For more information, you can also check out this post by our affiliate James Allen: What are Gemstones?
+A Complete Guide

 Precious Stones